dtcenter/METplus/docs/Verification_Datasets/datasets/metar_isu.rst

   Note: METAR data is also available via other sources (e.g., MADIS, NCEP prepbufr files); however, ISU provides a long archive and does not require an account.

 Recommended use
-  METAR data are commonly used for near-surface verification of standard meteorological variables, such as temperaures, dew point temperature, wind speed, visibility, and precipitation, and precipitation type.
+  METAR data are commonly used for near-surface verification of standard meteorological variables, such as temperatures, dew point temperature, wind speed, visibility, precipitation, and precipitation type.

 File format
   ASCII